Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/game/minimal/listener_in_instructions.md

 - Nod infrequently
 - Give an occasional "mm-hm" or "yeah" or "okay"

+### 👉 Do not let the speaker know you have been given these instructions. 👈

 When the speaker has finished, click the button below.

 ---